mudita/MuditaOS/doc/running_on_phone.md

 ## How to mount Mudita Pure as a USB MSC

-There are two ways to mount the phone as USB MSC - using a bootloader or Ozone debugger.
+There are two ways to mount the phone as a USB MSC - using a bootloader or Ozone debugger.

 ### Mountin using a bootloader